OctopusDeploy/create-nuget-package-action/README.md

 <img alt= "" src="https://github.com/OctopusDeploy/create-nuget-package-action/raw/main/assets/github-actions-octopus.png" />

-This is a GitHub Action to create a NuGet package to push [Octopus Deploy](https://octopus.com/).
+This is a GitHub Action to create a NuGet package to push to [Octopus Deploy](https://octopus.com/).

 ## Examples